In 10 years, climate change will cost us $ 20 billion a year

 The main cause of climate change is anthropogenic impact, which also needs to be reduced.

-“2020 highlighted the importance of making vulnerable developing countries more resilient to climate change, as well as health and economic risks,” says Mikko Ollikainen, Manager of the Adaptation Fund.
-“Climate is critical to achieving resilience, and the Fund plays a critical role in this partnership through its specific local adaptation projects serving the most vulnerable communities, with about 20% of its portfolio dedicated to supporting countries to build resilience through early warning systems.
+“2020 highlighted the importance of strengthening the resilience of vulnerable developing countries to climate change, as well as to health and economic risks,” says Mikko Ollikainen, Manager of the Adaptation Fund.
+“Climate is critical to achieving resilience, and the Fund plays a critical role in this partnership through its specific local adaptation projects serving the most vulnerable communities, with approximately 20% of its portfolio dedicated to supporting countries to build resilience through early warning systems.”

 Read also on ForumDaily: